CURRICULUM OVERVIEW – JUNIORS

 We also offer twice termly outdoor learning experiences though our CHILL OUT sessions (Cunningham Hill Independent Learning for Life), where the children are taught in outdoor settings and use initiative and teamwork skills to carry out tasks which are not possible in a classroom.

 At Cunningham Hill Junior School, we ‘Dream, Learn, Achieve, together’, to develop children who are ‘future-ready’ both socially and academically.
-We interpret ‘future ready’ as having the skills and confidence to progress (academically, professionally or personally) to fulfil personal potential and achieve success.
-We aim to provide them with the opportunities by delivering a skills based curriculum which is guided by our four drivers:
+We interpret ‘future ready’ as having the knowledge, skills and confidence to progress (academically, professionally or personally) to fulfil personal potential and achieve success.
+We aim to provide them with the opportunities by delivering a curriculum rich in knowledge, which is guided by our four drivers:

-- Celebrating the diversity of their community and beyond – Every child is recognised as a unique individual.
-We celebrate and welcome differences within our diverse school community.
-Our curriculum is carefully planned to ensure that children understand themselves and others by providing them with opportunities to engage in the culture they live in and understand the cultures of others.
+- Community – Every child is recognised as a unique individual.
+We celebrate and welcome differences within our diverse school community and beyond.
+Our curriculum is carefully planned to ensure that children understand themselves and others by providing them with opportunities to engage in the culture they live in, and understand the cultures of others and diversity of the world around them.

-- Being active – We believe an active healthy body and mind is essential for children’s learning.
+- Personal Wellbeing – We believe an active healthy body and mind is essential for children’s learning.
 Through constant encouragement and opportunity, we aim to develop an ethos for a healthy life that will stay with them in the future.

 Children leave Cunningham Hill fully prepared for the next step in their lives and beyond.
 They will have gained a desire to learn and succeed through decision making, self-evaluation as they strive to be lifelong learners.